Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/6-cumulus-deep-dive-slides.md

 }
 ```

-- Now we know where the **storage_proof** comes from!
+- Now we know where the **storage_proof** (witness data) comes from!
 - into_state constructs our storage trie
 <!-- .element: class="fragment" data-fragment-index="1" -->
-- Host functions written to access this new storage
+- Host functions rewritten to access this new storage
 <!-- .element: class="fragment" data-fragment-index="2" -->

 ---